-We routinely consider strategic transactions and may enter into such transactions any time and such transactions may negatively impact our business and create unanticipated risks
+We routinely consider strategic mergers, acquisitions and business combination transactions and may enter into such transactions any time; and such transactions may negatively impact our business and create unanticipated risks

 We continuously analyze strategic opportunities that we believe could provide value for our stockholders, and have acquisitions, divestitures, and potential business combinations in various stages of active review.
 There can be no assurances, however, that we will be able to identify strategic transaction opportunities that complement our strategy and are available at valuation levels accretive to our business.
 Even if we are successful in identifying and executing these transactions, they may subject our business to risks that could impact our results of operation, including:

-- Inability to integrate acquired companies effectively and realize anticipated synergies and benefits from the acquisitions; - Diversion of management's attention to the integration of the acquired businesses at the expense of delivering results for the legacy business; - Inability to appropriately scale critical resources to support the business of the expanded enterprise and other unforeseen challenges of operating the acquired business as part of TTEC's operations; - Inability to retain key employees of the acquired businesses and/or inability of such key employees to be effective as part of TTEC operations; - Impact of liabilities or ethical issues of the acquired businesses undiscovered or underestimated as part of the acquisition due diligence; - Failure to realize anticipated growth opportunities from a combined business, because existing and potential clients may be unwilling to consolidate business with a single service provider or to stay with the acquirer post acquisition; - Impacts of cash on hand and debt incurred to finance acquisitions, thus reducing liquidity for other significant strategic objectives; - Inadequate or ineffective internal controls, disclosure controls, corruption prevention policies, human resources and other key policies and practices of the acquired companies; and - · Reduced revenue and income and resultant stock price impact due to divestiture transactions.
+- · Inability to integrate acquired companies effectively and realize anticipated acquisition benefits; - Diversion of management's attention to the integration of the acquired businesses at the expense of delivering results for the legacy business; - Inability to appropriately scale critical resources to support the business of the expanded enterprise; - Inability to retain key employees of the acquired businesses and/or inability of such key employees to be effective as part of TTEC operations; - Impact of liabilities, compliance failures, or ethical issues of the acquired businesses undiscovered or underestimated as part of the acquisition due diligence;

+- Failure to realize anticipated growth opportunities from a combined business, because existing and potential clients may be unwilling to consolidate business with a single service provider or to stay with the acquirer post acquisition; - Impacts of cash on hand and debt incurred to finance acquisitions, thus reducing liquidity for other significant strategic objectives; - Inadequate or ineffective internal controls, disclosure controls, corruption prevention policies, human resources and other key policies and practices of the acquired companies; and - Reduced revenue and income and resultant stock price impact due to divestiture transactions.